zdavatz/voice2graph/README.md

 6. Swipe to left to show list of old samples.
 Like with the amk files of AmiKo.
 7. Record the pitch of the voice on an X-Axis.
 Plot it against time.
 Show between 3000 and 70 Hz.
 See [OverTone Analyzer](http://www.sygyt.com/de/download-mac/) for visualizing the pitch against the keys of a piano.
 8. Record the intensitiy of the voice in dB.
 Plot against time.
 Show between 20 and 120 dB.
 See [Sample](https://itunes.apple.com/us/app/db-meter-noise-measure/id1136677469?mt=8).
-9. Many breaks or no breaks whatsoever.
+9. Record the breaks.
+Many breaks or no breaks whatsoever.
 10. Max.
 5 minute recordings.
 11. Save tag to name of recording.
 State of arousel a) high b) medium c) low
 12. Print voice sample in landscape.